 Important physical factors influencing spawn timing may include fine-scale environmental characteristics (i.e., water temperature and habitat conditions) and broad-scale geomorphic features.
 Water temperature is an important environmental characteristic that plays a role in determining the time of spawning of salmonids (Hendenon 1963; Morrison and Smith 1986) and variation in water temperature is often associated with variation in salmon spawn timing (Beechie et al. 2008).
-Poikilotherms such as salmon use thermally controlled reaction rates to create an amazing variety of forms across large time and temperature scales (Neuheimer and Taggert 2007).
-Several studies have demonstrated a causal relation between thermal regime during incubation and time of spawning (Sheridan 1962; Burger et al. 1985; Heggberget 1988; Lisi et al. 2013).
-Heggberget (1988) further postulated that, given the thermal regime of a river, time of salmon eggs hatching depends on the time at which the salmon spawn.
+Several studies have demonstrated a causal relation between site-specific thermal regime and time of spawning (Sheridan 1962; Burger et al. 1985; Heggberget 1988; Lisi et al. 2013) and because embryonic development rates have a near mechanistic relationship with temperature, spawn timing is the master variable controlling developmental phenology (Heggberget 1988, Quinn 2018).
 Consequently, adult salmon spawn timing may be synchronized with fry emergence.
 That is, adults spawn at a time that enables subsequently emerging offspring to benefit from optimized growth and survival (Quinn 2018; though see Sparks et al. 2019).
 Despite the strong association between temperature and spawn timing, considerable uncertainty exists about how physical features of watersheds and climatic factors may influence variation in the salmon spawn timing (Montgomery 1999).
 Physiography and geomorphology are known to influence thermal processes in flowing waters at both landscape and local scales (O’Sullivan et al. 2019).
 Beechie (et al. 2006, 2008) and Jonsson and Jonsson (2011) reported that geomorphology and hydrology interact to affect the thermal regime of streams and, therefore, the evolution of salmon spawn timing within river basins.
-Accordingly, Lisi et al. (2012) found that geomorphology and hydrology interacted to produce a heterogeneous thermal template for natural selection that influences sockeye salmon spawn timing.
+Accordingly, Lisi et al. (2013) found that geomorphology and hydrology interacted to produce a heterogeneous thermal template for natural selection that influences sockeye salmon spawn timing.

-Here we examine how water temperature profiles, habitat features, climatic factors, and spawning escapements influence wild Chinook salmon phenotypic diversity, specifically, the timing of spawning.
+Here we examine how water temperature profiles, habitat features, and climatic factors, influence wild Chinook salmon spawn timing.
 We compare detailed salmon spawn timing data across years in multiple, intact stream reaches in central Idaho.
 Characterizing variation in natural processes within stream networks and understanding how spatial and temporal variability in physical processes and Pacific salmon interact, is critical for establishing recovery targets (Bisson et al. 2009) and for evaluating population persistence under changing environmental conditions (Isaak et al. 2018).

-Our objectives were to: 1.) compile Chinook salmon spawn timing, stream temperature, stream flow, elevation, and slope data in the Middle Fork Salmon River (Middle Fork) from 2002 to 2005; 2.) compute summary statistics and data visualizations to examine phenotypic variation in Chinook salmon spawn timing; and 3.) fit a series of linear mixed models to test for relationships between spawn timing (day of year) and environmental covariates.
+Our objectives were to: 1.) compile Chinook salmon spawn timing and spawning reach-specific physical data for the Middle Fork Salmon River (Middle Fork) from 2002 to 2005; 2.) compute summary statistics and data visualizations to examine phenotypic variation in Chinook salmon spawn timing; and 3.) fit a series of linear mixed models to test for relationships between spawn timing (day of year) and environmental covariates.

 2. Methods